-- 12.5.34 The overall impact of the Core Strategy on centres in the Borough is significantly positive.
-Policy EC4 promotes Bury town centre as the main focal point for growth and development supported by the town centres of Ramsbottom, Radcliffe and Prestwich.
-Improved and more accessible town centres within the Borough would be more likely to attract investment, stimulating the local economy and generating further employment opportunities. - 12.5.35 Policies EC5: Managing the Location and Scale of Town Centre Uses, EC7: Primary Shopping Areas and Shopping Frontages and EC8: Managing the Loss of Retail Uses in All Other Areas seek to maintain and enhance the vitality and viability of the Borough's existing retail centres and are therefore likely to have a positive impact on sustaining economic growth and competitiveness in Bury.
-Retail development in the town centres will improve the Borough's vitality and viability by making it a more attractive place to visit, attracting more people and reducing leakage of spend to nearby larger towns and cities. - 12.5.36 Policy CP1: Delivering High Standards of Design and Layout in New Development establishes the need for new development to 'display high standards of design and layout'.
+- 12.5.38 The overall impact of the Core Strategy on centres in the Borough is significantly positive.
+Policy EC4 promotes Bury town centre as the main focal point for growth and development supported by the town centres of Ramsbottom, Radcliffe and Prestwich and district centres of Tottington and Whitefield.
+Improved and more accessible town centres within the Borough would be more likely to attract investment, stimulating the local economy and generating further employment opportunities. - 12.5.39 Policies EC5: Managing the Location and Scale of Town Centre Uses, EC7: Primary Shopping Areas and Shopping Frontages and EC8: Managing the Loss of Retail Uses in All Other Areas seek to maintain and enhance the vitality and viability of the Borough's existing retail centres and are therefore likely to have a positive impact on sustaining economic growth and competitiveness in Bury.
+Retail development in the town centres will improve the Borough's vitality and viability by making it a more attractive place to visit, attracting more people and reducing leakage of spend to other retail venues. - 12.5.40 Policy CP2: Delivering High Standards of Design and Layout in New Development establishes the need for new development to 'display high standards of design and layout'.
 Particular attention should be paid to the 'landscape and townscape character of the local area'.
-High quality sensitive design is likely to attract more visits from tourists and shoppers from other locations. - 12.5.37 By directing retail to the town centres there will be demand to access those areas.
+High quality sensitive design is likely to attract more visits from tourists and shoppers from other locations. - 12.5.41 By directing retail to the town centres there will be demand to access those areas.
 The Core Strategy is underpinned by the promotion of improved walking and cycling facilities and public transport provision.
 This should help both shoppers and workers access these areas in a more sustainable manner, reducing greenhouse gas emissions.

-12.6.1 Overall, the Second Draft Publication Core Strategy is envisaged to have a positive impact on the local economy and employment, particularly in the medium to long-term when the policy measures will have had time to take effect and provide conditions for the economic growth required to generate the level and range of employment opportunities which will meet the needs of the Borough.
+12.6.1 Overall, the Publication Core Strategy is envisaged to have a positive impact on the local economy and employment, particularly in the medium to long-term when the policy measures will have had time to take effect and provide conditions for the economic growth required to generate the level and range of employment opportunities which will meet the needs of the Borough.
+As the strategy has been through a number of sustainability appraisals already, suggested mitigation measures have already been incorporated within the strategy as appropriate.